davepar/gcalendarsync/README.md

   email address.

 You have 2 options at this point.
 Copy an example spreadsheet that already has the script set up, or use your own spreadsheet and add the script to it.
 The first option is a little easier.
-Creating or using your own spreadsheet may take some extra work changing display formats.
+Using your own spreadsheet will just take a little extra work to set up the column headers correctly.

 Part 2a.
 Copy and modify the example spreadsheet:
 * Make a copy of